-4.1.3.
+5.1.3.
 Implementing Other Algorithms.
 The BDI compression algorithm is naturally amenable towards implementation using assist warps because of its data-parallel nature and simplicity.
 The CABA framework can also be used to realize other algorithms.
-The challenge in implementing algorithms like FPC [5] and C-Pack [22], which have variable-length compressed words, is primarily in the placement of compressed words within the compressed cache lines.
+The challenge in implementing algorithms like FPC [5] and C-Pack [25], which have variablelength compressed words, is primarily in the placement of compressed words within the compressed cache lines.
 In BDI, the compressed words are in fixed locations within the cache line and, for each encoding, all the compressed words are of the same size and can, therefore, be processed in parallel.
 In contrast, C-Pack may employ multiple dictionary values as opposed to just one base in BDI.
-In order to realize algorithms with variable length words and dictionary values with assist warps, we leverage the coalescing/address generation logic [61, 63] already available in the GPU cores.
-We make two minor modifications to these algorithms [5, 22] to adapt them for use with CABA.
-First, similar to prior works [5, 22, 33], we observe that few encodings are sufficient to capture almost all the data redundancy.
-In addition, the impact of any loss in compressibility due to fewer encodings is minimal as the benefits of bandwidth compression are only at multiples of a single DRAM burst (e.g., 32B for GDDR5 [41]).
+In order to realize algorithms with variable length words and dictionary values with assist warps, we leverage the coalescing/address generation logic [81, 85] already available in the GPU cores.
+We make two minor modifications to these algorithms [5, 25] to adapt them for use with CABA.
+First, similar to prior works [5, 25, 37], we observe that few encodings are sufficient to capture almost all the data redundancy.
+In addition, the impact of any loss in compressibility due to fewer encodings is minimal as the benefits of bandwidth compression are only at multiples of a single DRAM burst (e.g., 32B for GDDR5 [47]).
 We exploit this to reduce the number of supported encodings.
 Second, we place all the metadata containing the compression encoding at the head of the cache line to be able to determine how to decompress the entire line upfront.
 In the case of C-Pack, we place the dictionary entries after the metadata.
-Our technical report [83] describes how these algorithms are enabled with the CABA framework.

 We note that it can be challenging to implement complex algorithms efficiently with the simple computational logic available in GPU cores.
-Fortunately, there are already Special Function Units (SFUs) [18, 55] present in the GPU SMs, used to perform efficient computations of elementary mathematical functions.
+Fortunately, there are already Special Function Units (SFUs) [21, 66] present in the GPU SMs, used to perform efficient computations of elementary mathematical functions.
 SFUs could potentially be extended to implement primitives that enable the fast iterative comparisons performed frequently in some compression algorithms.
 This would enable more efficient execution of the described algorithms, as well as implementation of more complex compression algorithms, using CABA.
 We leave the exploration of an SFU-based approach to future work.